-5. All delegations expressed their full support to the Court and their commitment to its mandate and the cause of international criminal justice, while acknowledging, at the same time, the current financial constraints facing most delegations.

-6. There was general appreciation of the valuable work performed by the Committee in providing technical advice on the Court's proposed programme budget.

-7. Divergent views were expressed between those delegations that supported the adoption of the budget submitted by the Court, one resulting from applying the Committee's recommendations, or even considered these recommendations as an absolute limit to reduce the budget, and those that supported a budget at the same level as in the approved 2011 budget, or with a small variation.
+- 5. All delegations expressed their full support to the Court and their commitment to its mandate and the cause of international criminal justice, while acknowledging, at the same time, the current financial constraints facing most delegations. - 6.
+There was general appreciation of the valuable work performed by the Committee in providing technical advice on the Court's proposed programme budget. - 7.
+Divergent views were expressed between those delegations that supported the adoption of the budget submitted by the Court, one resulting from applying the Committee's recommendations, or even considered these recommendations as an absolute limit to reduce the budget, and those that supported a budget at the same level as in the approved 2011 budget, or with a small variation.
 Other delegations were not opposed, in principle, to considering limited reductions in the 2012 proposed programme budget beyond the Committee's recommendations provided that any proposal in that regard be technically justified and do not affect the ability of the Court to fulfil its mandate.
-The Court observed that the Committee's recommendations supported the 2012 proposed programme budget is upported by the Court.
+The Court observed that the Committee's recommendations posed a challenge to its ability to fulfil its increased workload.
+Some delegations supported the 2012 proposed programme budget submitted by the Court.